About Ethical Service

-“Service Is Good (SIG), we seem to assume—good for those of us doing the serving, good for those of us being served, good for everyone….We ought to wonder about service….service is not simple (SINS), no matter what we pretend.” - Adam Davis in "What We Don't Talk About When We Don't Talk About Service"
+“Service Is Good, we seem to assume—good for those of us doing the serving, good for those of us being served, good for everyone….We ought to wonder about service….service is not simple, no matter what we pretend.” - Adam Davis in "What We Don't Talk About When We Don't Talk About Service"

 You want to volunteer.
-You want to give back, to help someone who needs assistance, to make a difference.
+You want to give back, to help your community, to make a difference.

 Volunteering is a great start to getting involved in your community, whether locally or globally.
 Service work is invaluable work, and contributing to our communities is an important way to work towards a better world for all.
 There are many possible positive impacts of being a volunteer.
 But negative impacts are also possible.

 This page is devoted to helping current and potential volunteers and service learners participate in service that is ethical, especially in contexts that are culturally, historically, or geographically different from their own.
 The questions below are based on the principles of Fair Trade Learning developed by Dr. Eric Hartman, and they apply to U.S.-based and global service efforts.
 They were created as best practice guides for ensuring you’re making helpful, community-driven, capital-conscious contributions to communities.

 Volunteering can be helpful but it can also be harmful, and good intent does not always equal good impact.
 Before signing up for a volunteer experience, ask yourself the questions below.
 If you can’t answer the questions with confidence, research the volunteer organization and read the additional referenced materials as you consider the experience.

 Consider the following questions, adapted from the Fair Trade Learning Standards, to ensure a partnership relationship: